- Course summary

 Anti-Advertising and Disruptive Design

-In this module, you will explore disruptive strategies involving social media and digital communication just as you explore the ethical implications of creating organisational, political and social change.
+Given consumer fatigue with many aspects of consumer culture, brands have to act more as entertainers and publishers.
+In this module, you will explore disruptive strategies and creative techniques while you also assess the ethical implications of creating organisational, political and social change.

 To study the BA (Hons) Advertising and Public Relations course you should meet the following criteria: